kathyrollo/jcucumberng-framework/README.md

 TODO

 ### Logging
 Logs are written to a daily rolling file.
-Executions from the previous day will be saved with a datestamp in a separate file.
+Executions from the previous day are saved with a datestamp in a separate file.

 ![logs](https://user-images.githubusercontent.com/28589393/44533398-089f7b00-a728-11e8-9d0e-cb70e0a4c840.png)